xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 # CHAPTER 1 The Ladder of Causation

+The connection between imagining and causal relations is almost self-evident.
+It is useless to ask for the causes of things unless you can imagine their consequences.
+Conversely, you cannot claim that Eve caused you to eat from the tree unless you can imagine a world in which, counter to facts, she did not hand you the apple.

+## The three levels of causation

+A causal learner must master at least three distinct levels of cognitive ability: seeing, doing, and imagining.

+**The Ladder of Causation**

+1. **Association**

+  activity: Seeing, Observing

+  questions:
+  - What if I see ...?
+  - How are the variables related?
+  - How would seeing X change my belief of Y?

+  examples:
+  - What does a symptom tell me about a disease?
+  - What does a survey tell us about the election results?

+2. **Intervention**

+  activity: Doing, Intervening

+  questions:
+  - What if I do ...?
+How?
+  - What would Y be if I do X?
+  - How can I make Y happen?

+  examples:
+  - If I take aspirin, will my headache be cured?
+  - What if we can ban cigarettes?

+3. **Counterfactuals**

+  activity: Imagining, Retrospection, Understanding

+  questions:
+  - What if I had done ...?
+Why?
+  - Was it X that caused Y?
+  - What if X had not occured?
+  - What if I had acted differently?

+  examples:
+  - Was it the aspirin that stopped my headache?
+  - Would Kennedy be alive if Oswald had not killde him?
+  - What if I had not smoked for the last 2 years?

 # CHAPTER 2 From Buccaneers to Guinea Pigs: The Genesis of Causal Inference

 # CHAPTER 3 From Evidence to Causes: Reverend Bayes Meets Mr. Holmes